-As part of “Spending review and autumn statement 2015”, the Government have announced a number of measures which will have immediate effect.
+As part of autumn statement 2016, the Government have announced that the legislation for the following measures will have immediate effect.

 Further details on the measures listed above are contained in the draft legislation, explanatory notes and tax information and impact notes published on the gov.uk website.